ever-co/ever-demand/README.md

 **IMPORTANT NOTE:**

--   if you want to use develop branch (unstable, but latest development) clone using `--branch develop` (our default branch).
+-   If you want to use a develop branch (unstable, but latest development) clone using `--branch develop` (our default branch).
--   if you want to use release branch (more stable) clone using `--branch master`.
+-   If you want to use a release branch (more stable) clone use `--branch master`.

 ### Yarn

-Currently, we are using `Yarn` (instead of `npm`), so make sure you have latest Yarn version installed before running Ever Platform:
+Currently, we are using `Yarn` (instead of `npm`), so make sure you have the latest Yarn version installed before running Ever Platform:

 ```
 npm install -g yarn@latest